-- 1. Open Control Panel and double-click Network and Sharing Center - 2.
+- 1. Open Control Panel and click View Network status and tasks under Network and internet - 2.
 Click Change adapter settings - 3.
-Right-click the new loopback adapter and select Properties
+Right-click the new Loopback adapter and select Properties

-- 4. Un-check all items except Internet Protocol Version 4 (TCP/IPv4) - Select Internet Protocol Version (TCP/IPv4), click Properties and configure the IP address to be the same as the Virtual Server (VIP), with a full subnet mask e.g. 192.168.2.20/32
+4. Un-check all items except Internet Protocol Version 4 (TCP/IPv4) as shown below

+5. Select Internet Protocol Version (TCP/IPv4), click Properties and configure the IP address to be the same as the Virtual Server (VIP) with a full subnet mask, e.g. 192.168.2.20/32 as shown below